SEDTalks! is an educational and skills-building training and workshop series for graduate students in McGill's Faculty of Engineering.

 |Make an impact in sustainability||Video practice sessions||Boost your CV|

-You are eligible to submit an entry for SEDTalks! if:
+You are eligible to participate in the SEDTalks! program if:

 - You are a graduate student in McGill's Faculty of Engineering and your research is sustainability related